Hyperloop pod competition: Testing week

 The competition began with the testing week prior to competition weekend where teams were required to pass a series of comprehensive safety tests in order to eligible for a run in the vacuum tube.
+Approximately 20 university teams globally went to SpaceX's headquarters to compete at Testing Week, with the list of teams below.

+Testing Week included a variety of tasks that needed to be completed in order by each team.
+Tasks included things such as mechanical fit checks, voltage checks, and vacuum chamber testing.
 Several teams encountered difficulties during the week, including fried circuit boards and overheated batteries.
-However, six teams passed the final "open-air run" and were eligible for the final competition.

-Three teams (Delft Hyperloop, WARR Hyperloop, and EPFLoop) were ultimately the only final competitors.
+One of the final tasks was an "open-air run," where their vehicle was tested in the same conditions as the Hyperloop tunnel except for the vacuum-like conditions.
+Six teams passed the final "open-air run" and were eligible for the final competition.
+The final test was to actually test their vehicle inside the Hyperloop test track with low-vacuum conditions.
+Three teams (Delft Hyperloop, WARR Hyperloop, and EPFLoop) were ultimately the only competitors to do this test.

 Competition weekend

 The final competition took place during the competition weekend on 22 July 2018.
 Each team demonstrated their respective pods while the "tube runs" took place for the final three competitors.
 Netherlands' Delft Hyperloop was first to make an attempt with a top speed of 142 km/h (88 mph) before stalling in the tube.
 Switzerland's EPFLoop was second, yet complications led to a top speed of only 55 mph.

 Germany's WARR Hyperloop were the defending champions, and beat their own record with a top speed of 284 mph during their run.
 A concurrent levitation sub-competition testing the effectiveness of levitation was awarded to the University of California, Santa Barbara Hyperloop team.
-The other top competitors for the main competition include the University of Washington Hyperloop team and Ireland's ÉirLoop..
+The other top competitors for the main competition include the University of Washington Hyperloop team and Ireland's ÉirLoop.